 We look forward to working with you and wish you an exciting and rewarding time here at SVC.
-We strongly encourage all AHE students to set up an advising appointment with one of the Allied Health faculty members sometime during your first quarter and at any time you need to adjust your schedule or need assistance of any kind.
+We strongly encourage all AHE students to set up an advising appointment with one of the Allied Health faculty members sometime during your first quarter and at any time you need to make adjustments to your schedule or are in need of assistance.